mnahsanofficial/website-theme-switcher/README.md

 - [Latest Release](https://github.com/mnahsanofficial/website-theme-switcher/releases)
 - [Source Code](https://github.com/mnahsanofficial/website-theme-switcher)

-## 🌟 What's New in v1.2.3
+## 🌟 What's New in v1.2.8

-- **✅ Working Theme Switcher Demo** - `simple-working-demo.html` with self-contained, fully functional theme switcher
-- **✅ Improved Toggle Functionality** - Enhanced `data-toggle-theme` attribute detection and theme switching
+- **✅ Video Demo Restored** - Auto-playing video that loops continuously to showcase theme switching
-- **✅ Self-Contained Demo** - Created demo that works without external dependencies
+- **✅ Simple Working Demo** - Reverted the working demo with beautiful UI and smooth animations
-- **✅ Fixed Toggle Button** - Resolved issue where toggle buttons were not switching themes
-- **✅ Enhanced Package** - Better toggle button detection and theme switching logic
+- **✅ Enhanced Styles** - Comprehensive CSS with responsive design and theme-specific styling
+- **✅ Updated Version Table** - Complete feature comparison from v1.0.0 to v1.2.8
+- **✅ Cleaner Package** - Removed unused demo files while keeping essential working demos
+- **✅ Video Controls** - Added video controls for better user experience

 ## 🚀 Demo

-Experience the theme switcher in action with our auto-playing demo video above!
-The video showcases:
+Experience the theme switcher in action with our auto-playing demo video above and interactive demo below!
+The demos showcase:

 - **🎬 Instant Theme Switching**: See how themes change instantly between light and dark modes
 - **✨ Smooth Transitions**: Watch the beautiful animations and transitions
 - **💾 localStorage Persistence**: Observe how theme preferences are saved
 - **📱 Responsive Design**: See the theme switcher working across different screen sizes
 - **🔄 Auto-Loop**: The video automatically plays and loops to continuously demonstrate features

+**🎯 [Simple Working Demo](demo/simple-working-demo.html)** - A minimal, focused demo that demonstrates the core theme switching functionality with a beautiful UI and smooth animations.

 > **🎬 Video Demo:** The demo video above automatically plays and loops to showcase the theme switcher in action.
 Watch how smoothly themes transition and how the interface adapts to different themes.